vikilpet/Web-Knocking/readme.md

 ### Option 2: Python
 **Requirements:** Python 3.8; Windows 7+

-Theoretically it should also work on Linux, but I haven't checked.
+It should also work on Linux, but I haven't checked.

-Download the project, install the dependencies:

-	pip install -r requirements.txt
+Just download the project.

 ## Usage
 Change settings in *settings.ini* to your own.